Wild Animals in Stanley Park, Vancouver, BC, Canada | StanleyParkVan.com

 Squirrel in Stanley Park, Vancouver, BC, Canada

-There are lots of squirrels in Stanley Park.
-There are primarily Eastern Grey Squirrels and Douglas squirrels.
-The Squirrels are everywhere, but a good place to see them is on and near the trail around Lost Lagoon.
+The Squirrels are everywhere in the park, but a good place to see them is on and near the trail around Lost Lagoon.

 Great Blue Herons